Post

 Building a Python Template That Actually Works in Production

-So I built a Cookiecutter template that handles the boring stuff and bakes in the practices I’ve learned from building production Python applications.
+So I built a Cookiecutter template.
+It handles the tedious parts and bakes in the patterns I’ve learned from shipping production code.

-Most Python templates give you a basic directory structure and maybe some tests.
-That’s fine for toy projects, but real applications need more:
+Most Python templates give you a directory structure.
+Maybe some tests.
+That’s fine for experiments, but real applications need more:

-• Configuration: How do you manage settings across dev/staging/prod environments?
+• Configuration: How do you handle settings in dev vs staging vs production?

-• Quality: How do you enforce code standards and testing practices?
+• Quality: How do you enforce standards without constant vigilance?

-• CI/CD: How do you automate the release process?
+• CI/CD: How do you automate releases without reinventing the wheel?

-These aren’t theoretical problems - they’re the issues that bite you when your side project becomes a real application that handles user data.
+These aren’t theoretical problems.
+They’re the issues that show up when your side project starts handling real data.

 Security-Conscious Logging

-One of the biggest security risks in Python applications is accidentally logging sensitive data.
-The template includes a logging system that automatically filters out passwords, tokens, and other secrets:
+One of the biggest risks in Python applications—accidentally logging sensitive data.
+The template includes a logging system that filters out passwords, tokens, and secrets automatically:

 1